 Figure 1.
 Boy observing giant kelp (Macrocystis pyrifera) at the Birch Aquarium, San Diego, CA. Kelp can grow 2 1/2 feet per day and when full grown can be as high as 130 feet.
 Kelp is harvested to extract its algin used in the production of skin-safe impression mold material.

-Today more than 25,000 tons of alginic acid is extracted each year worldwide.
-In the USA the giant kelp, Macrocystis pyrifera is used.
-It is harvested from large offshore beds off the coast of California and Mexico.
+More than 22,679,619 kilograms of alginic acid is being extracted annually across the globe today.
+The giant kelp, known as Macrocystis pyrifera is harvested from substantial beds off the shores of California, Mexico, the North Sea and Asia.

 Figure 2.
 Kelp harvesting in California waters.
 This is the first step in the production of alginate.

-Algin Extraction and Processing - Producing Alginic Acid
+Algin Extraction and Processing in Making Alginic Acid

 Figure 3.
 Stainless steel ribbon blender used to mix 500-pound batches of prosthetic grade impression material.
 The various ingredients are added from the top.
 After thorough mixing, the blended impression materials drop out of the bottom of the blender.